marcosrachid/node-js-es6-rest/README.md

 ## Production Exection

 Necessary to separate between Windows and Unix environment due the environment variables set syntax differences.
-The set of the environment maps the database configurations that will be used, on this case, the production configurations
+The set of the environment maps the database configurations that will be used, on this case, the production configurations.

 For windows:
 ```bash